 How to Use a Private Mortgage

 A private mortgage is a loan made by an individual or a business that is not a traditional mortgage lender.
-Whether you’re thinking of borrowing for a home or of lending money, private loans can be beneficial for everybody if they’re done correctly.
-However, things can also go badly — for your relationship and your finances.
+If you’re thinking of borrowing for a home, or considering lending money, private loans can be beneficial for everybody if they’re executed correctly.
+However, things can also go badly—for your relationship and your finances.

-Private mortgage or hard money?
-This page focuses on mortgage loans with somebody you know.
+This article focuses on mortgage loans with somebody you know.
 If you're looking to borrow from private lenders (that you don't know personally), read about hard money loans.
 Hard money lenders are useful for investors and others who have a hard time getting approved by traditional lenders.
 They are often more expensive than other mortgages and require low LTV ratios.

 Why Go Private?